bythebug/binaryyee/README.md

-- 👋 Hi, I’m @binaryyee
+- 👋 Hi, I’m Suraj (@binaryyee)
 - 👀 I’m interested in Software Development Roles
 - 🌱 I’m currently learning JavaScript and CS Fundamentals
-- 💞️ I’m looking to collaborate on hackathons.
+- 💞️ I’m looking to collaborate on hackathons
 - 📫 How to reach me : linkedin/binaryyee

 <!---